 We Know How You Feel!

 We are artists, creatives, and thinkers of faith.
 We seek to live with our Faith on View.
-But, Faith on View also speaks to our art and the importance of aesthetics in the life of faith.
+But, Faith on View also speaks to art and the importance of aesthetics in the life of faith.

 If you are like us.
 You want to grow closer to God and thus live in the Truth.
 Here we muse on art, faith, culture, and the pedestrian.
 Said another way.
 We muse about life and how to flourish- in an existential sense.
 We question and seek truth.

-Our Goal in Writing This Blog.
+Our Goal in Writing.

-Through our blog, we hope to make you think, to question, to seek truth.
+Through this website, we hope to make you think, to question, to seek truth.
 We expect that you will disagree with us at times.
 Heck, sometimes we disagree with ourselves.
 But, we want you to know that you are not alone in your urge to question.
 You are not alone in your pursuit of truth…even if your pursuit seems different from many in your church.
 You are not alone in your love of beauty.
 You are not alone in your desire to create.

 You are unique…but you are not alone.